truls27a/truls27a/README.md

 An ambitious developer and entrepreneur from Sweden who loves building things and seeing them grow.
 I'm currently working on [KöKoll](https://kokoll.nu/), a website that automatically manages users' housing queues.
 Apart from coding, I like to exercise (love training Muay Thai), read, and hang out with friends.

 ## Projects
-- [**KöKoll**](https://kokoll.nu/): A website that automatically manages users' housing queues.
-Works by using requests or Selenium to programmatically sign up or log in to 200 different housing queues for the user.
+- [**KöKoll**](https://kokoll.nu/): KöKoll automatically manages users’ housing queue memberships in Sweden and helps them find rental apartments.
+It solves a major problem in the Swedish housing market: housing queues are highly fragmented, requiring users to register, maintain, and monitor accounts across hundreds of separate systems.

 - [**Favro MCP**](https://github.com/truls27a/favro-mcp): MCP server for interacting with Favro project management.